ku21fan/CLL-STR/README.md

 <p align="center">
    <img src="figures/CLL.jpg" width="70%"><br>
-   <em> (a) Monolingual training on KOR results in incorrect predictions, whereas (b) CLL from a high-resource language English (ENG) to KOR leads to correct predictions.</em>
+   <em> (a) Monolingual training on a low-resource language Korean (KOR) results in incorrect predictions, whereas (b) CLL from a high-resource language English (ENG) to KOR leads to correct predictions.</em>
 </p>

 2. **We aim to find the condition where CLL works well.**
 To do so, we first **verify two general insights about CLL discussed in previous works ([MRN](https://github.com/simplify23/MRN) and [M-BRET](https://arxiv.org/abs/1906.01502))**:
 (a) joint learning with high- and low-resource languages may reduce performance on low-resource languages, and (b) CLL works best between similar languages.
-By using a representative multilingual scene text dataset [MLT19](https://rrc.cvc.uab.es/?ch=15&com=introduction), **we show that the two general insights may not be applied to multilingual STR.**
+By using a representative multilingual scene text dataset [MLT19](https://rrc.cvc.uab.es/?ch=15&com=introduction), we show that **the two general insights may not be applied to multilingual STR.**
 <p align="center">
    <img src="figures/insights.jpg" width="70%"><br>
    <em> Two general insights about CLL related to (a) joint learning and (b) cascade learning (CL). </em>
 </p>

-3. After that, through extensive experiments, we empirically show that **the crucial factor is the number of samples in high-resource languages rather than the similarity between languages.**
+3. After that, through extensive experiments with additional data [SynthMLT](https://github.com/MichalBusta/E2E-MLT), we empirically show that **the crucial factor is the number of samples in high-resource languages rather than the similarity between languages.**
 In other words, CLL works well when we have sufficiently large samples in high-resource languages regardless of the kind of high-resource languages.
-**We assume this is because the essential knowledge of STR is distinguishing text in the image and can be learned from any language.**
+We assume this is because **the essential knowledge of STR is distinguishing text in the image and can be learned from any language.**

 We hope this work helps get more insights into multilingual STR.